 This represents a substantial departure from traditional design flows and design methodology.
 The good news here is that a critical enabler for the semiconductor industry is the electronic design automation, or EDA, industry.
 The EDA industry provides the software and hardware solutions needed to design near-impossible advanced semiconductors.
 And like the semiconductor industry, the EDA industry is full of very smart people who have figured out how to tame hyper-convergent design problems.

 What is needed is a well-integrated and orchestrated set of best-in-class products.
 With the right “secret sauce,” these solutions can now perform simultaneous analysis of hyper-convergent designs across all the dimensions of interest.
 Just as important is the ability to present the results of this analysis in a unified way.
 Do not attempt this by yourself.
 Cobbling together your familiar products and trying to consolidate results won’t work.
 You will miss subtle and important interactions in your hyper-convergent design.
 What you don’t know can hurt you.
 In this case, it will take the form of a longer schedule and a costlier project.
 If the problems continue to mount, it may be much worse than that.

 So, before you embark on a SysMoore era hyper-convergent design, make sure your solutions and design flow are hyper-convergent design friendly.
 At Synopsys, we’ve been studying this problem for quite some time and we have solid technology to tame these daunting challenges.
 You can learn about hyper-convergent design flows here.
 One example of a recently announced hyper-convergent friendly design solution can be found here.
-Visit www.synopsys.com to find more.
+Visit the Synopsys website to find more.
 So, this is why hyper-convergent designs demand an all or nothing approach.
 Make sure you find the right technologies to get it all.